SCOTT-HAMILTON/ControlsForFake/README.md

  * Translations (french only, I don't speak that much languages, help is welcomed)
  * Meson qt5 module is obscure, I didn't find anyway of telling meson to compile the translation files before preprocessing the ressource files.
-This is way I keep those ugly precompiled qm files 🤮.
+This is why I keep those ugly precompiled qm files 🤮.
 If you know how to fix this, please tell me.